DanielKneipp/aws-route53-global-dns/README.md

 |----------------------------------------|---------------------------------|
 | ![Web service SA](docs/eu-central-ui-failover.png) | ![Dig SA](docs/eu-central-dig-failover.png) |

-Now, the secondary server is responding to the traffic, as we can identify from the Web UI response, and the fact that the IP of the server changed.
+Now, the secondary server is responding to the traffic, as we can identify from the Web UI response and the fact that the IP of the server changed.

 > 💡 Note: since different regions have access to, essentially, different applications, this could be used as a way to promote service upgrades segmented by region

 And now, if you add the instance back to the target group of the primary NLB, in a couple of minutes you should see the previous response back again.

-#### Cleanup
+### Cleanup

 A simple `terraform destroy` should delete all 123 resources.

 ## Conclusion

-In this project it is shown a step-by-step design evolution from a basic web server available in the web, to a resilient design capable of handling failures in data centers and keep response times low for users in different parts of the globe.
+This project shows a step-by-step design evolution from a basic web server available on the web, to a resilient design capable of handling failures in data centers and keeping response times low for users in different parts of the globe.

-A lot more can still be done, of course, like the use of multiple servers on the same AZ to handle more load or use a microservice approach with Kubernetes or AWS ECS to handle the web server code deployment.
+A lot more can still be done, of course, like the use of multiple servers on the same AZ to handle more load or start following a microservice approach with Kubernetes or AWS ECS to handle the web server code deployment.

-however, the goal of this project is to show some interesting features we can use from AWS Route53 and NLBs in order to have a fast, reliable and cost-effective web server spread in different parts of the world.
+However, the goal of this project is to show some interesting features we can use from AWS Route53 and NLBs to have a fast, reliable, and cost-effective web server spread in different parts of the world.

 ### Notes